Our mission is to enrich the quality of life of the blind and visually impaired.

 For over 80 years we have been serving individuals with visual needs.
-We have 3 main programs supporting our mission; Focus on Children, Focus on Adults and Own Your Life.
 Through our programs and services we are committed to preventing unnecessary vision loss and to empowering our blind and visually impaired clients with the skills they need to lead more independent lives.
 In addition, we provide guide dog scholarships for our clients as well as opportunities for social engagement.

 Our Own Your Life program helps blind and visually impaired individuals in the Charleston Tri-County area achieve independence in their personal lives and develop skills to gain employment.
 Through this program we are helping to create, foster and sustain opportunities for our clients to set and reach their personal and professional goals.
 Classes taught in this program are geared towards championing our clients, enriching their lives and making them less dependent on others.